sid66-peep/Data_Analysis_end_to_end_project/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about the project....

 Implemented an end-to-end data analysis project involving the Tokyo Olympics data.
 Designed a robust data pipeline that ingests data from Azure Blob Storage, transforming it efficiently using Azure Databricks.
-Leveraged advanced data processing techniques to enhance data quality and relevance.
+Leveraged data transformation techniques to enhance data quality and relevance.
 Finally, visualized the processed data using Power BI, creating insightful dashboards for comprehensive analysis and decision-making.

 <h3>🛠 Technology used for this project</h3>